Posted: 06/23/2022 | BY: Conten Writer

 Persians should be fed a high-quality diet that is suitable for their age.
 They are not fussy eaters, but will soon learn (or rather, teach their owners) that if they leave their food untouched they will be brought something better, so try not to treat your cat if they are not eating straight away.

-Due to the fact that they are flat faced, the Persian is prone to a variety of illnesses and conditions.
-It’s therefore important to insure your Persian kitten as soon as possible to ensure that any conditions that develop will be covered by your policy.
+Due to the fact that they are flat-faced, the Persians is prone to a variety of illnesses and conditions.
+It’s therefore important to insure your Persian kitten as soon as possible to ensure that any conditions that develop will be covered by your cat insurance policy.

 The flat faces of Persian cats can cause a variety of eye problems: